-In general, a taxpayer's Massachusetts gross income and many deductions are based on the taxpayer's federal gross income and deductions under the IRC as of a specific date.
-For tax years beginning on or after January 1, 2024, the Massachusetts personal income tax generally conforms to the IRC as amended on January 1, 2024.
-The Massachusetts personal income tax previously conformed to the IRC as amended on January 1, 2022.
+In general, a taxpayer's Massachusetts gross income and many deductions are based on the taxpayer's federal gross income and deductions under the Internal Revenue Code (IRC) as of a specific date.
+For tax years beginning on or after January 1, 2024, the Massachusetts personal income tax generally conforms to the IRC as amended and in effect on January 1, 2024.
+For further information regarding federal tax law changes see TIR 24-14 and Working Draft TIR: Massachusetts Conformity to Certain Provisions in Public Law No. 119-21.